mtl-brainhack-school-2019/Nick-Hoang--Preprocess-analyze-task-based-fMRI-data/README.md

 - [ ] fMRIPrep preprocessing: slice timing correction
 - [ ] fMRIPrep preprocessing: smoothing
 - [ ] fMRIPrep preprocessing: spatial normalization
+- [ ] use Nilearn to do whole brain analyses
+- [ ] use Nilearn to do HPC ROI analyses